leonardo-toffalini/viscous/report/evolving_velocities.typ

-The relation between $bold(w)$ and $q$ we just derived is a simple Poisson equation for $q$, which can be solved with the finite difference method we outlined in the previous section.
+The relation between $bold(w)$ and $q$ we just derived is a simple Poisson equation for $q$, which can be solved with the finite difference method we outlined in the diffusion section.
 After solving for $q$, we can extract
 $bold(u)$ as
 $
   bold(u) = bold(w) - nabla q.
 $

+#include "hodge.typ"

 With this result in our hands we can finally resolve the mass conserving property of the velocity of the simulated fluid by decomposing the resulting field after the last step into a divergence free field.

-One can then imagine the simulation steps as follows:
+In summary, one can then imagine the simulation steps as follows:
 $
   u_1 -->^"add source" u_2 -->^"diffusion" u_3 -->^"advection" u_4 -->^"projection" u_5
 $